Native vs Hybrid Application

 Q3.
 How does app performance differ between hybrid and native apps?

-The performance of native apps is superior to hybrid apps.
+To conclude, The performance of native apps is superior to hybrid apps.
 As native apps have access to specific platform capabilities, the performance it offers is exceptional.
 Hybrid apps do not perform faster when it comes to building 3D apps or game apps or Apps that requires lot of processing and Native functionalities

 Q4.
 Can hybrid apps access device-specific features like native apps?